 However, in order to accomplish this you would need to apply for a restoration order from the Court.
 In 2009, a procedure known as Administrative Restoration was introduced which allows a company to be restored without a Court order under certain circumstances.
 Usually one of the company's directors will apply for a restoration if there are liabilities or assets that were not properly dealt with before dissolution.

 If you have any questions about the voluntary liquidation process feel free to ask one of our insolvency practitioners.
 We have professionals on hand ready to provide free phone consultations on 0800 644 6080 between the hours of 8am and 10pm.
-Our extensive office network comprises 55 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 78 offices across the UK with a partner-led service offering immediate director advice and support.